Last updated on February 26th, 2023 at 01:47 am

 I picked a crisp and sunny fall day for my jump at Saratoga Skydive in upstate New York.

-Now, I’ll admit that I was nervous while I was on the ground, signing waivers, learning how to arch my back when I jump, getting strapped into a harness.
-Was I really about to jump out of a perfectly good airplane?!?
+Now, I’ll admit that I was nervous while I was on the ground, signing waivers, learning how to arch my back when I jump and getting strapped into a harness.
+Was I really about to jump out of a perfectly good airplane?

 When it came time for Jim to hook his harness to mine, I had to sit in his lap.
 He clipped me in and tightened the harness straps around my thighs and waist.